macmanes-lab/orp_website/aws_setup.md

 You must activate the `orp_v2` conda environment, that `make` made for you.

+**You must use the full PATH to the oyster.mk script for it to work**

 ```
 cd $HOME/Oyster_River_Protocol/sampledata

 source activate orp_v2

+#note use of full PATH (your PATH to oyster.mk might be different)

 $HOME/Oyster_River_Protocol/oyster.mk main \
 MEM=15 \